StudSec/pwncrates/data/pages/contributing.md

 If the challenge is hosted it should be put in a Docker container, we can do this for you if you're not familiar with docker, but please keep it in mind.

-Try to keep the file size to a minimum, we are on a Storm budget :)
+Try to keep the file size to a minimum, we are on a STORM budget :)

-You can send your submissions to any of our staff (not Storm) members in discord.
+You can send your submissions to any of our staff (not STORM) members in discord.

 ### Fixes in existing challenges
 If you have found an unintended in a challenge you can submit a fix or ask Staff/the challenge creator to do so